James Kwadwo Owusu: Bishop

 On 1 March 1973, The Holy Father Pope Paul VI created the Roman Catholic Diocese of Sunyani by splitting the Diocese of Kumasi.
 On the same day The Holy Father appointed Reverend Father James Kwadwo Owusu of the clergy of Kumasi, as the first bishop of the new diocese.

 He was consecrated bishop and installed at Sunyani on 30 June 1973 by the hands of Archbishop John Kodwo Amissah, Archbishop of Cape Coast assisted by Bishop Peter Kwasi Sarpong, Bishop of Kumasi and Bishop Peter Poreku Dery, Bishop of Wa.

 Death

 In December 2001, Bishop James Kwadwo Owusu travelled by road to Accra to consult with his medical doctors.
 On the return journey to Sunyani, the car that was carrying him was involved in a head-on-collision with another vehicle.
-The prelate died on the spot from the injuries that he sustained in that accidednt.
+The prelate died on the spot from the injuries that he sustained in that accident.
 He was 74 years old.